-Vape tanks are essential to all the enjoyable aspects of vaping.
-They are responsible for creating great-tasting, and large amounts of vapor, which are the reasons vaping is becoming so popular.
+Vape tanks are responsible for creating great-tasting, and large amounts of vapor, which are the reasons vaping is becoming so popular.
 They do this through a combination of factors.
 Coil type is essential depending on the desired result.
 If vapers are looking for flavor, than above-ohm, mouth-to-lung coils are the best.
 If cloud-size is the priority, then sub-ohm coils and increased airflow are the best way to achieve big clouds.

 The Mig Vapor WTF vape tank is one of those hidden gems of vaping.
 It is basically a classic design re-envisioned.
 You have the compact size with smaller coils but with big e-juice ports and more airflow that is drawn right through the heart of the coil.
 The WTF (WTF!) has a large base to accommodate the huge and smooth airflow.
 The big base also makes it easier to attach to your favorite mods.

 One more than one occasion have unsuspecting vapers thought they were unthreading their tank from a mod only to discover they were actually detaching the base of the tank!
 Suddenly, a gush of escaping e-juice flows anywhere and everywhere.
 It can be a mess.
 This usually happens with vape tanks with a small base.
 That is why I really like the large base of the Mig Vapor WTF tank.
 No leaks and no messes.

 With a 3.7 ml vape juice capacity, the WTF tank enjoys a nice sweet spot between compact portability and capacity.
 The drip tip is attached to the top cap and makes for an easy grip top-fill access for juice refills.